-1. Size, morphology, and cell numbers: A fully expanded human blastocyst consists of a trophectoderm cyst of diameter between 150-250 μm that surrounds a single fluid filled cavity and encompasses a single cluster of inner cells.
+1. Size, morphology, and cell numbers: A fully expanded human blastocyst consists of a trophectoderm cyst of diameter between 150-250 μm that surrounds a single fluid-filled cavity and encompasses a single cluster of inner cells.
 We used the threshold of 150-250um diameter to define a blastoid and thus their yield of formation.
-These blastoids showed remarkable morphological resemblance to the human blastocysts and surprisingly, almost always form only one inner cell cluster.
+These blastoids showed remarkable morphological resemblance to the human blastocysts and surprisingly, almost always form only one inner cell cluster of Inner Cell Mass (ICM)-like cells.
 Moreover, the total number of cells as well as ratios between various compartments are conserved as well (Figure 1h1).
 However, in order to better benchmark blastocyst-like structures, a more detailed and more extensive reference dataset of cell numbers within each lineages and over blastocyst development time (e.g., day 4-7), would be highly valuable.

 Publishing human blastoids: A long roller coaster ride